oatlog/oatlog/doc/report/main.typ

 to add to the database.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

-This identifiction allows equality saturation to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation.
+This identification allows equality saturation to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation.
 Rather than running queries against the entire database, it specifically queries newly inserted rows in a manner similar to a database trigger.
 Incremental rule matching, together with indexes and simple query planning, brought an order of magnitude speedup to the e-graph engine egglog @egglog when compared to its predecessor egg @egg.